vincentcai48/The-New-Maps-Project-Algorithm/README.md

 1. Download the repository onto your local system
 2. Put an input file in "inputfiles" directory, see below "Input File Format" for the required format of this file.
 3. Open the command line to compile the code, "cd" into the folder with all the code and run "javac \*.java".
 (This compiles all .java files)
 4. Run the program's Main class with 4 command line arguments: state name, input file name (in the "inputfiles" directory), # of districts, threshold (as a decimal percent).
-**Example Execution:** java Main "Rhode Island" "sampleinput.txt" "2" "0.95"
+**Example Execution:** java Main "Rhode Island" "rhodeisland.txt" "2" "0.95"
 5. When the program has finished running and it prints "Successfully written to results.txt", open the result.txt file and retrieve the output data.
 See below "Retrieve Output Data" for the file format.

 ### Quick Run on Repl.it